yukondude/Twempest/README.rst

 ----------

-Twempest was born of the need to periodically echo my Twitter tweets as posts on my Jekyll-built blog.
+Twempest was born of the need to periodically echo my Twitter tweets as posts on first a Jekyll-based and then Pelican-built blog.
 That’s it, that’s all.

 Licence
 -------

-Copyright 2017 Dave Rogers.
+Copyright 2018 Dave Rogers.
 Licensed under the `GNU General Public License, version 3 <https://www.gnu.org/licenses/gpl-3.0.en.html>`__.
 Refer to the attached LICENSE file or see http://www.gnu.org/licenses/ for details.